mohd-hafizzuddin/SQL-Server-Project--Library-/README.md

 INTRODUCTION

 The SQL Server (Library) Project is to showcase my skill in SQL server that i acquired from enrolling in Datacamp online courses.
-By using SQL Server Management Studio (SSMS),  the aim of these project is to show my proficiency in data analysis and data management.
+By using SQL Server Management Studio (SSMS),  the aim of these project is to show my proficiency in data transformation and data management.

 ABOUT THE DATASET